MattCollins84/rethinkdb-questions/README.md

 Once you have Node installed, `npm install` should get you the rest of the way.

-To start the app, `node app.js`, and you should be able to access it via http://localhost:3000
+To start the app, `node app.js`, and you should see the URL that you can use to access it displayed in the output.
+It will look something like `http://localhost:6001`.

 ## The App